drnow4u/code-review-checklist/README.md

 What should be check during code review

 ## Check list

+You can copy below checklist to your review in GitHub and GitLab.

 - [ ] All business requirements described in ticket are implemented
 - [ ] Function or method precondition
 - [ ] Function or method postcondition